LP2X0X/PROGRAMMING/Vim/Cheat Sheet.md

  - \* search for the word under the cursor.
+ - Quickly go to the beginning and the end of a parenthesis pair using %.
  - The \<C-a> and \<C-x> commands perform addition and subtraction on numbers.
 If the cursor is not already positioned on a number, then the command will look ahead for a digit on the current line.
  - Use @: to repeat an Ex Command.
+And @. to repeat the last Macro.
+ - In INSERT MODE, you can use \<C-r>{register} to insert the content of said register.